 Virtual colonoscopy and CT enterography

-For virtual (CT) colonoscopy (CT colonography), oral contrast is given, and air is introduced into the rectum via a flexible, thin-diameter rubber catheter; then thin-section CT of the entire colon is done.
-CT colonoscopy produces high-resolution 3-dimensional images of the colon that closely simulate the detail and appearance of optical colonoscopy.
+Virtual (CT) colonoscopy (CT colonography) is an alternative to conventional colonoscopy.
+For virtual colonoscopy, oral contrast is given and air is introduced into the rectum via a flexible, thin-diameter rubber catheter; then thin-section CT of the entire colon is done.
+CT colonoscopy produces high-resolution 3-dimensional images of the colon that closely simulate the detail and appearance of conventional colonoscopy.
 This technique can show colon polyps and colon mucosal lesions as small as 5 mm.
-It is an alternative to conventional colonoscopy.
-Virtual colonoscopy is more comfortable than conventional colonoscopy and does not require conscious sedation.
-It provides clearer, more detailed images than a conventional lower gastrointestinal (GI) series and can show extrinsic soft-tissue masses.
-The entire colon is visualized during virtual colonoscopy; in contrast, in about 1 in 10 patients, conventional colonoscopy does not allow the right colon to be evaluated completely.

-Thus, the unique advantage of CT enterography is in
+The unique advantage of CT enterography is in:

-CT enterography can also be used to detect and evaluate disorders other than inflammatory bowel disease, including the following:
+CT enterography can also be used to detect other bowel disorders, including the following:

 IV contrast is injected to produce detailed images of the kidneys, ureters, and bladder.
 IV contrast concentrates in the kidneys and is excreted into the renal-collecting structures, ureters, and bladder.
-Multiple CT images are obtained, producing high-resolution images of the urinary tract during maximal contrast opacification.
+Multiple CT images are obtained at different time intervals, producing high-resolution images of the urinary tract during maximal contrast opacification.

 CT urography has replaced conventional IV urography in most institutions.